-The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.
+The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.1,2

 How does Enhertu work?

 The other part of Enhertu is the deruxtecan-nxki.
 This drug is a type of chemotherapy called a topoisomerase inhibitor.
-By combining the antibody and chemotherapy medication together, the antibody portion helps to find and attach to the HER2+ breast cancer cells, and once attached, the chemotherapy portion is released to attack the cancer cell.
-Enhertu is given by intravenous infusion (IV) only.2
+The antibody and chemotherapy drugs work together.
+The antibody portion helps find and attach to HER2+ breast cancer cells.
+Once attached, the chemotherapy portion is released to attack the cancer cell.1,2

-The most common side effects of Enhertu include:2
+The most common side effects of Enhertu include:1,2

 - Hair loss